 If you are still unsure about booking a trip to the English capital, here are 10 reasons to visit London:

-If you love live theatre, you have to see a West End show.
+If you love live theatre, you have to see a West End show in Theatreland.
 Alongside Broadway in New York, this is the destination regarded as being the place to see the best shows and performers.
 There is a broad variety of live performances to be found in the West End, so whatever you love, there will be something that pleases you.

 2. Go Shopping

-No matter what style of shopping you love, you will find it all in London.
+No matter what style of shopping you love, you will find it all at various department stores in London.
 From the boutique nature of the West End to the major flagship stores on Oxford Street, London bristles with shopping opportunities.
 There are also plenty of markets like Portobello Road in Notting Hill where you can find a taste of traditional or local London.

 3. Enjoy the Thames River